-acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.
+acquittal: A decision by a jury or judge that a person is not guilty of an offense.

 adjournment: A postponement of a criminal case.